 - You feel like you are so busy doing all that you can, in the best way that you can, and still, nothing is moving forward.

 - You need more time to relax and unwind because you are already having health issues.

-- You have a clear vision for your company and have set specific short-term and long-term goals to achieve it, but you do not know how to accomplish them.
+- You have a clear vision for your company and have set specific short-term and long-term goals to achieve them, but you do not know how to accomplish them.

-If you are beginning to struggle in managing your company, and could not find the time for self-growth and business development, then it is indeed time to outsource a few of your tasks.
+If you are beginning to struggle in managing your company, and cannot find the time for self-growth and business development, then it is indeed time to outsource a few of your tasks.

-A business in “growth” condition would more likely succeed as compared to one that is always in “maintenance” condition.
+A business in a “growth” condition would more likely succeed as compared to one that is always in a “maintenance” condition.
 Make sure your company is always growing by taking advantage of outsourcing.